unproductive-labs/isekai-world-state/things/whispering_depths.md

 ## Current State
 - Atmosphere: Mystical and foreboding
 - Mist Status: Active, constantly shifting and glowing
-- Altar: Ancient obsidian, cracked down the middle
+- Altar: Ancient obsidian, cracked down the middle **- CRACK HAS WIDENED significantly**
+- **Chamber Below**: The altar's reaction to starlight has unsealed a hidden chamber beneath
-- Whispers: Constant murmuring in dead languages
+- Whispers: Constant murmuring in dead languages **- now speaking of "chosen one" and "seal broken"**
 - Access: Just discovered by Stellaris via the middle path

 ## Magical Properties